rupeshs/fastsdcpu/Readme.md

 Run the following command to install without Qt GUI.

+ `proot-distro login ubuntu`

  `./install.sh --disable-gui`

  After the installation you can use WebUi.

   `./start-webui.sh`

+  Note : If you get `libgl.so.1` import error run `apt-get install ffmpeg`.

+  Thanks [patienx](https://github.com/patientx) for this guide  [Step by step guide to installing FASTSDCPU on ANDROID](https://github.com/rupeshs/fastsdcpu/discussions/123)

 ## Raspberry PI 4 support